ydb-platform/benchhelpers/db_installers/cockroach/README.md

 This guide explains how to deploy CockroachDB on your machines.

+> Note: This is not a production deployment method.
+There are scripts that will allow you to run CockroachDB and test as easily as possible.

 ## Requirements
 + Make sure you have SSH access to all other machines from the machine where you are running the script, and the user has sudo privileges.
 + All machines must have synchronized clocks.
 You can follow the instructions in [Synchronize clocks](https://www.cockroachlabs.com/docs/v23.1/deploy-cockroachdb-on-premises-insecure#step-1-synchronize-clocks).